Sadong-guyok

-Sadong-guyŏk, or Sadong District, is one of the 18 guyŏk, and one of the six, that constitute East Pyongyang, North Korea.
+Sadong-guyŏk, or Sadong District, is one of the 19 guyok which constitute the city of Pyongyang, North Korea.
 It is on the eastern bank of the Taedong River, and the mouth of the Nam River.
 It is north of Ryŏkp'o-guyŏk (Ryokpho District), east of Taedonggang-guyŏk (Taedonggang District) and north east of Tongdaewŏn-guyŏk.
 It was established in September 1959.

 Administrative divisions

 Sadong-guyŏk is divided into 13 tong (neighbourhoods) and 6 ri (villages):